 In this paper, we empirically evaluated and compared four BN classifiers.
 The unrestricted classifiers (GBN and BAN), learned using two variants of the CBL1 algorithm, give very encouraging results without using any wrapper function.
-After analyzing the experimental results, we proposed a wrapper algorithm that wraps around GBN and BAN, then demonstrated that this wrapper classifier can give even better results than the GBN and BAN classifiers.
+After analyzing the experimental results, we proposed a wrapper algorithm that wraps around GBN and BAN.
+The implementation of this wrapper classifier is on going.
+We are confident that the wrapper classifier will give even better results.